spikegrobstein/benzo/README.md

 ## How options_map works

+See **Limitations and Gotchas** section below if you're not using Benzo in Ruby 1.9.

 `options_map` is a hash that gets processed by `Benzo` to create the `Cocaine::CommandLine` object.
 The hash gets iterated over and any values that evaluate to `false` are discarded, then the keys are concatinated together with